clintonshane84/digital-wallet-mock-service/README.md

-# wallet-mock-service
+# digital-wallet-mock-service

-The wallet-mock-service is a simple Flask-based application designed to manage and simulate wallet transactions for users.
+The digital-wallet-mock-service is a simple Flask-based application designed to manage and simulate wallet transactions for users.
 It supports operations such as creating a user, updating user information, handling wallet transactions (such as deposits, withdrawals, and adjustments), and querying transaction histories.

 ## Features